Running with MPI

 export I_MPI_STATS=20

-mpiexec -n 8 julia script.jlTarang.jl Built-in Profiling
+mpiexec -n 8 julia --project=. script.jlTarang.jl Built-in Profiling

 Enable performance logging: